IBM/Education-SelfService-AI-Chatbot/README.md

 ## Description
 It is the year 2020 and students are experiencing a new way of life when it comes to getting an education.
 They are having to self-serve to fulfill their academic needs.
 Having access to an intelligent chat bot will help faciltate that process.
 This pattern shows how to build a self-service platform that is applicable to not only education, but HR or other industry areas.

+Changed the content flow a bit using some of the content above.
+It is the year 2020 and students are experiencing a new way of life when it comes to getting an education.
+Students are realizing they need to adopt a proactive and self-service mindset in to fulfill their academic needs.
+An intelligent chatbot that helps students find and access learning content supports this new self-service model.
+This pattern shows users how to build a self-service chatbot not only for education, but also for any other industries where users need to find information quickly and easily

 Using Watson Assistant, we will define a dialog to handle conversations between a student and course providers.
 Students will ask for course recommendations that includes details about available course subjects.
 We further enhance the conversation responses by using Watson Discovery via the Watson Assistant Search skill.
 Natural Language Understanding (NLU) is introduced in this pattern to complement Watson Discovery's accuracy extracting custom fields for entities, concepts and categories.

+Changed the content flow a bit using some of the content above.
+Using Watson Assistant, this pattern defines a dialog that a student and a course provider might experience as a student searches for learning content.
+Students can input grade-level and academic topics question, and the chatbot responds with course recommendations and learning content links.
+The conversation responses are further enhanced by using Watson Discovery and the Watson Assistant Search skill.
+Natural Language Understanding (NLU) is introduced in this pattern to complement Watson Discovery's accuracy by extracting custom fields for entities, concepts, and categories.

 ### What is an Assistant Search Skill?

 An Assistant search skill is a mechanism that allows you to directly query a Watson Discovery collection from your Assistant dialog.
 A search skill is triggered when the dialog reaches a node that has a search skill enabled.
 The user query is then passed to the Watson Discovery collection via the search skill, and the results are returned to the dialog for display to the user.
-Customizing how your documents are indexed into Discovery will improve the answers returned from queries.
+Customizing how your documents are indexed into Discovery improves the answers returned from queries and what your users experience.

 Click [here](https://cloud.ibm.com/docs/assistant-data?topic=assistant-data-skill-search-add) for more information about the Watson Assistant search skill.

-### Why NLU
+### Why Natural Language Understanding (NLU)?

-NLU performs text analysis to extract meta-data such as concepts, entities, keywords and other types of categories of words.
-Data sets are then enriched with NLU-detected entities, keywords and concepts (e.g. course names, science).
-Although Discovery provides great results, at times, a developer may find that the results are not getting the relevant results as one would like and may need to improve them.
-Discovery is built for "long-tail" use cases where the use case has many varied questions and results that you can't easily anticipate or optimize for.
-Additionally, if the corpus of documents is relatively small (less than 1000), Discovery doesn't have enough information to separate what terms might be important.
-Discovery can work with a copora this small - but it is less effective because it has less information about the relative frequency of terms in the domain you are working in.
+NLU performs text analysis to extract metadata such as concepts, entities, keywords, and other types of categories of words.
+Data sets are then enriched with NLU-detected entities, keywords, and concepts (for example, course names).
+Although Discovery provides great results, sometimes a developer finds that the results are not as relevant as they might be and that there is room for improvement.
+Discovery is built for "long-tail" use cases where the use case has many varied questions and results that you can't easily anticipate or optimize.
+Additionally, if the corpus of documents is relatively small (less than 1000), Discovery doesn't have enough information to distinguish important terms and unimportant terms.
+Discovery can work with a corpus this small - but it is less effective because it has less information about the relative frequency of terms in the domain.

 ## Flow